 |Every day||24 Hours|

 Alun-Alun Bandung has a vast underground parking space.
 There are public toilets and trash bins are ready at every corner of the place.
 The city square has a free Wi-Fi facility.
-It also has children playground and public outdoor fitness equipment.
+It also has a children’s playground and public outdoor fitness equipment.
 There’s a food court in the basement area for food and drink.

 How To Get To Alun-Alun Bandung